Your Occupational Therapy Salary Guide (2024)

 Conclusion

-I’ve done my best to give you the lay of the land in terms of what type of OT salaries are out there, and what you’ll earn based on your unique circumstances.
+We hope this article provided some clarity on what type of OT salaries are out there and what you can expect to earn based on your unique circumstances.

-However, I also want to point out that salary is only one of the many factors you should consider if you’re pursuing an OT career.
+We do want to point out that salary is only one of the many factors you should consider if you’re pursuing an OT career.
 After all, at the end of the day, you need to decide if occupational therapy is work you will enjoy.
-I strongly encourage you to read our Guide to Occupational Therapy to get a full sense of our scope of practice.
+We strongly encourage you to read our Guide to Occupational Therapy to get a full sense of our scope of practice.

-If you are actively looking for work right now, I encourage you to check out our Guide to Finding the Best OT Job, for a holistic sense of how salary factors into your job hunting process.
+If you are actively looking for work right now, I encourage you to check out our OT Jobs Page!

-Finally, if you are here because you are working, but thinking about breathing new life into your career—I hope you consider joining us in the OT Potential Club!
+Finally, if you are here because you wanting to breathe new life into your OT career, then we hope you will consider joining us in the OT Potential Club.

 Want to stay up to date on trends in OT?
 Join our newsletter!